 Working by hand, Oliver creates a continuous connection to the material.
 The design and fabrication of prototypes are an essential part of Oliver’s learning and working process.
 Each prototype is a focused experiment with the insect’s form.
 These prototypes turn his studio into a laboratory, calculating and testing what works and how it can be altered and adjusted – each one an expression of the essence of the dragonfly and the energy of the maker.

 Oliver Smart is a founding director of Folded Feather, through which he has internationally toured experimental puppet/object theatre since 2011.
 As a puppeteer he has worked with Disney, Channel 4, The National Theatre and ITV.
 Oliver is also a specialist tutor at Royal School of Speech and Drama, London College of Fashion, Rose Bruford College of Performing Arts and the Little Angel Theatre amongst others.
+Oliver Smart’s work was also presented at the Design Miami/Basel Exhibition in 2017.

 Dragonfly Imago has been made in collaboration with artist and metal colouration expert, Bryony Doel.